 One of the big criticisms I hear about affiliate marketing is that it does not leverage the multi-level commission tier of MLM, and is therefore less profitable.

-In my opinion, it’s extremely hard to motivate other people.
-If you have ever been the leader of a team in any type of activity, you know that a lot of folks simply won’t do the work.
+You can't get rich in MLM without a high quality team of motivated individuals.
+In my experience, it’s extremely hard to motivate other people.
+If you have ever been the leader of a team in any type of activity, you know that a lot of folks simply don't have a good work ethic.

 The answer is not many.

 So for me, network marketing type of business model relies too heavily on things I can’t control!
 I’m totally dependent on other people being motivated and persistent.
 I just don’t have the leadership skills to run an efficient team.

 I know that I can count on myself to get the work done.
 I just have a better work ethic than most.

 Since you're researching how to build a business, I suspect that you have a good work ethic too.
 How many of your friends have similar goals of starting a business and working for themselves?
 Probably not many.

 I like working for myself and counting on myself to get the job done.
 I have full control over the outcome.
 I know that I can wake up early, go to bed late.
 I can give up TV, or work through the holidays, or spend my free learning how to grow my business.

 Since there is no upline or sponsors in affiliate marketing, ultimately, I will reap 100% of the benefits of my efforts.